 And briefly, your thoughts on two stories that I read online the other day and I quote the following:

-“The Public Services Ombudsman for Wales has criticised Betsi Cadwaldr University Health Board following an elderly woman’s death on a hospital trolley.”
-Credit to ITV Cymru Wales.
+“The Public Services Ombudsman for Wales has criticised Betsi Cadwaldr University Health Board following an elderly woman’s death on a hospital trolley.” – ITV Cymru Wales.

 Do you think the NHS is being sufficiently funded, or would you agree that finances could be more appropriately spent on things other than contentious issues, such as our nation’s Foreign Aid budget?

-So, Vikki, what you are saying is that it is false reporting by the media, leading the public to believe mass amounts of money is being ploughed into Foreign Aid, when in actual fact it is not?
+Are saying that it’s false reporting by the media, leading the public to believe mass amounts of money is being ploughed into Foreign Aid when in actual fact it isn’t?

 As you said there, Vikki, we are one of the richest countries in the world, yet we cannot finance our own NHS properly, it just baffles me.

 What would be your key advice to someone wishing to enter the world of Politics?